firlus/firlus/README.md

 💼 Junior Associate at projekt0708 in Munich (ABAP and JS Development)

-🌹 Co-Chairman of the Young Socialists (Jusos) Freising
+🌹 Chairman of the Young Socialists (Jusos) Freising

 🏛️ Representative on the municipal council Kirchdorf a. d.
 Amper (Speaker for environment and mobility)